21Minus Call for Proposals

 If your application is accepted, you must commit to:

-- One meeting at the MCA on a Saturday in May.
+- Attending the all-contributor meeting at the MCA on a Saturday in May.

 - Being flexible and adapting your project according to museum guidelines and restrictions.